Papers and records of lawyers and judges and their professional organizations.

 Smith, Robert C., Papers, 1967-2002, (C4178)

-Papers of a Columbia, MO, lawyer involved in many civic activities.
+Papers of a Columbia, Missouri, lawyer involved in many civic activities.
 Includes speeches from dedication ceremonies, planning documents for the American Bicentennial Commission, a brief history of 8th street in Columbia, Missouri, recollections of Stephen's College, and records of the Hinkson Investment Club.

 Smith, W. E., Letter, 1890, (R0884)